guotechfin/YuepengGuo4.github.io/_posts/2015/2015-09-04-data-science-basic.md

 ### Data Scientist Basic

-> I consider data the be the record of things that happen(ed) and science as the formalisation & generalisation of our understanding of those things.
+> I consider data are the record of things that happen(ed) and science as the formalisation & generalisation of our understanding of those things.
 ‘Data scientist’ is thus a useful shorthand term for someone who specialises in learning from data, communicating insights and taking/recommending reasoned actions accordingly.

 > Never forget that it’s that final step that matters most – **allowing decision makers to take reasoned actions according to your well-communicated insights**.